Yusra-Zafar/python-oop/README.md

 > *If mutable data types like our objects or lists etc are passed by reference into a function, they might get changed because of the function definition.
 There could be some statements inside the function that could do permanent changes in the original object.
 But immutable data types won't change.*

-J. **Collection of Objects**: We can make a collection of our objects like a list, tuple or dictionary.
+I. **Collection of Objects**: We can make a collection of our objects like a list, tuple or dictionary.
 But not a set because set needs immutable data type and objects are mutable.

+J. **Instance variable**: The variable defined in constructor method for which every object's value is different.
+Always initialized inside the class.
+Access through self (object)

+K. **Static/Class variable**: A variable whose value is same for all objects of the class.
+Opposite of instance variable.
+Always initialized outside the class.
+Access through class.

+L. **Static Method**: When dealing with static variables, we use static methods.
+It doesn't need an object (self) to be passed as parameter because it is not accessing any instance variable, rather it is using only the static/class variables through class name.

 ## 3. Encapsulation